thompsoto/scenes-cnn/README.md

 <div align="center"><img src="miniplaces.jpg" width="400"></div>

+## Results
+I trained the model under different configurations in order to find what optimal settings produced the most accurate results with least amount of work, in hopes of avoiding under/overfitting.
+The changed variables were batch size, learning rate, and number of epochs influenced.
+I found the most optimal training method was utilizing a batch size of 8, a default learning rate of 0.01.

 ## Author
 Project developed for **CS 540: Intro to AI** by **Matthew Thompson Soto**.
 April 2022.